justworx/trim/data/param.md

 ###### Manipulate Each Item

 Here's a combination scenerio.
-The `each` method passes the Param object and an enumeration of the offset and items of `self.v` so that each item in a list, dict, or sequence of any kind can be operated on individually.
+The `each` method passes `p` the Param object and an enumeration of the offset and items of `self.v` so that each item in a list, dict, or sequence of any kind can be operated on individually.